A Ferguson associate helps a facilities supply worker review his inventory on wooden shelves.

 What is total cost of ownership?

-Total cost of ownership, or TCO, takes into account not just purchase and replacement costs, but also the amount of energy used and labor costs.
+Total cost of ownership, or TCO, takes into account not just purchase and replacement costs, but also the amount of energy used, labor costs and potential downtime.

 Choosing the most energy-efficient products for a facility goes beyond just buying products that say “green” on the label.
 Instead, facility and operations managers should take a holistic approach to sustainability by considering the TCO when selecting products to incorporate into their day-to-day operations.